-My name is Ms. Dennielle, owner and clinician here at Pediatric and Adult Behavioral Counseling (PABCounseling).
-If you are new to counseling, returning or searching for a new counselor, I congratulate you on your bravery because it’s difficult to take this step.
+My name is Dennielle and I am an owner and clinician here at Pediatric and Adult Behavioral Counseling (PABC).
+If you are new, returning or just researching counseling, I congratulate you on your bravery because it’s difficult to take this step.
 The process of trying to figure out what you need, who you need, and what might work can be terrifying, scary, exhausting, defeating and overwhelming; but the reward when you do find the right match can be life changing.
-I hope that you are able find your match here at PABCounseling.
+I hope that you are able find your match here at PABC.

 Education and Career